rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 > Huamn has fed us every day for 364 days !

+From a Turkey prospertive:

+From Turkey's propective, The Evidence of the believe( Human is a friend) is "humans feed us everyday".

+But the evidence "humans feed us everyday" could have many alternative explanations, thus a weak evidence.

 when we examine the Evidence (B)( "Human fed us every day" ), it could have the following alterative explaination

-*   Hypothesis A: Human being is our friend and feed us unconditionally and look after us
+*   Alternate explaination A: Human feed us unconditionally because they are our friends.
-*   Hypothesis B: Human being is feeding us for their own purpose, and probably want to eat our body.
+*   Alternate explaination B: Human being is feeding us for their own purpose,

-Even though Human fed the turkeys every day for 364, the possibility of hypothesis B is never to be 0, and the evidence "Human fed us every day" can't distinguish between two Hypothesis.
+The Evidence "Human fed us every day" can't distinguish between two Alternate Explaination.

 **How to use this mental Model**: